jphuttun/eris/README.md

 		3. Do your changes and commit them to your branch
 		4. No need to push them to github
 		5. Push them to heroku
-		6. Delete your branch when you don't need it anymore: git checkout -D playground_<branchname>
+		6. Delete your branch when you don't need it anymore: git branch -D playground_<branchname>

 # Git instructions